The Miranda Case and the Right to Counsel

 Law enforcement can arrest you without reading you your Miranda rights.
 Miranda doesn't protect you from being arrested.
 Rather, it helps prevent you from unwittingly incriminating yourself during police questioning.

 All law enforcement needs to arrest a person is probable cause to believe a suspect has committed a crime.
-However, if police wish to question a suspect in custody, they must first read them the Miranda warnings and obtain a waiver of their right to remain silent and/or to have counsel present during the questioning.
+But, if police wish to question a suspect in custody, they must first read them the Miranda warnings and obtain a waiver of their right to remain silent and/or to have counsel present during the questioning.

 If law enforcement doesn't follow these rules, the judge will likely deem the suspects' statements inadmissible.
 The original arrest may still be perfectly legal and valid.